Employers urged to support staff well being as research reveals furloughed workers drinking more on lockdown

 Dr Jill Miller adds: “It’s important that line managers are trained to feel capable and confident to manage and support employees in the new remote way of working.
 They should have regular catch ups with their staff, asking open-ended questions to genuinely enquire about an individual’s well-being.
 Keeping the lines of communication open and encouraging employees to ask for support if they are struggling is essential, as is signposting to available support such as employee assistance programmes and information on healthy lifestyles.
 Our forthcoming guidance on managing and preventing drug and alcohol misuse at work will provide more practical advice for employers on this issue.”

-Drinkaware has an online self-assessment that can help identify whether someone should be concerned about how much they drink.
+The Drinkaware Drinking Check is an online self assessment that can help identify whether someone should be concerned about how much they drink.

 Notes about the research: